DaxnGo/DaxnGo/README.md

 <h2 align="left">Hello!
 Nice to meet you 👋</h2>

-I'm **Matthew Pangemanan**, a tech enthusiast and an incoming first-year Informatics student at Filkom Unklab, passionate about building smart digital solutions from the ground up!
+I'm **Matthew Pangemanan**, a tech enthusiast and first-year Informatics student at Filkom Unklab with a passion for building smart digital solutions from the ground up.

 > Technology isn't just my field of study—it's where I create, explore, and bring ideas to life 🚀!